paulbrodersen/netgraph/docs/source/sphinx_gallery_output/plot_03_weighted.rst

 - :code:`'bwr'`
 - :code:`'seismic'`

-If edge weights are strictly positive, weights are mapped to the left hand side of the color map with :code:`vmin=0` and :code:`vmax=np.max(weights)`.
+Note that Netgraph maps edge weights to colors such that a weight of zero always corresponds to the center of the color map.
-If edge weights are positive and negative, then weights are mapped to colors such that a weight of zero corresponds to the center of the color map;
+If all edge weights are strictly positive, weights are mapped to the left hand side of the color map with :code:`vmin=0` and :code:`vmax=np.max(weights)`.
-the boundaries are set to +/- the maximum absolute weight.
+If edge weights are positive and negative, then the vmin and vmax boundaries are set to +/- the maximum absolute weight.

 Custom diverging colormaps can be created using matploltib's :code:`LinearSegmentedColormap`:

 ..
-GENERATED FROM PYTHON SOURCE LINES 59-62
+GENERATED FROM PYTHON SOURCE LINES 65-68

 .. code-block:: default